openpracticelibrary/openpracticelibrary/content/practices/impact-mapping.md

 Impact Mapping is an engaging, graphical, strategic planning technique.
 It was introduced by Gojko Adzic in 2012.
 At the end of the impact map, you should have:

-- A shared understand of you project's [goal or problem statement](/practices/why-is-defined/)
+- A shared understand of your effort's goal or problem statement
 - An inventory of human behavioral changes that must occur (or not occur) for your project to be successful.
 These are the impact from which the technique gets it name
 - Optionally, an inventory of project scope that could be delivered to achieve the aforementioned impacts
 - Some sort of prioritization of scope and/or impacts